-We ask whether the UK should drill – “go all out for shale” (and other sources of hydrocarbons) as David Cameron believes.
-Or should we drop the idea because it carries too great a risk to climate change, environmental damage, human rights and an industrialised countryside, as many campaigners believe.
+We ask whether the UK should drill – “go all out for shale” (and other sources of hydrocarbons) for their benefits to the economy and energy independence.
+Or should we drop the idea because it carries too great a risk to climate change, environmental damage, human rights and an industrialised countryside.

 DrillOrDrop.com chronicles the events of the onshore oil and gas industry across the UK.
 We follow the regulators, political decision-makers, legal developments and the opposition campaign.
 We look behind the headlines to investigate what is driving the industry and the campaign against it.

-The main author is Ruth Hayhurst, an independent investigative journalist with more than 30 years’ experience, specialising in environment, energy and local government.
-Ruth takes no money or support from industry, local authorities, regulators or environmental campaign organisations.
+The main author is Ruth Hayhurst, an independent reporter with more than 30 years’ experience, specialising in environment, energy and local government.
 Profile here

 To get in touch

-We use Twitter, Facebook and LinkedIn to let you know when there’s a new post.
+We use Twitter and Facebook to alert you to when there’s a new post.
 Or you can follow the blog by using the box on the right side of each page.